clicketyclackety/cunit/README.md

 ```
 We quickly see that cunit is designed to work like, and alongside doubles.
 There are no methods to convert one measurement into another, it happens seamlessly.
 The only thing cunit **does not do implictly** cast to is a double.
 You must explicitly call `myUnit.Value` as an example.
 I believe casting these units to doubles implicitly could cause issues in calculations, and I'd rather avoid that.

-Here's a more complex example, that showcases all of the available operations cunit offers.
+Here's a more complex example, that showcases many of the available operations cunit offers.
 ```csharp
 Meter m1 = 200;
 Meter m2 = 100;